 Compare two integers in view

-In this section, we’ll learn how to use Django’s view to compare two integers.
+In this section, you will learn how to use Django’s view to compare two integers.
 Let’s, clarify our concepts by using various examples.

-I’ll show you the project’s urls.py and app’s urls.py file before I start the demonstration.
+I’ll show you the project’s urls.py and the app’s urls.py file before I start the demonstration.
 As it remains the same in all of the examples.
+You get or create these two files when creating a new Django project.

 from django.contrib import admin